“Nobody Died At Sandy Hook”

 “The Connecticut State Police submit information to the FBI that asserts 27 people died in Connecticut, but at the same time denies that they died anywhere in Connecticut.” pg 175

-And it’s not just Sandy Hook or the Petit murders.
-Virginia’s UCR data for 2007, as published on the FBI’s website, also “misses” something significant: the 32 victims of the Virginia Tech massacre in Blacksburg, VA:
+This isn’t unique to Sandy Hook.
+Virginia’s 2007 UCR data also appears to “omit” something rather significant: the 32 victims of the Virginia Tech massacre in Blacksburg, Virginia:

 “It is a federal crime to report false statistics to the FBI, so the CTSP tacked on a new category of ‘State Police Misc.’ as though that solved the problem” pg.
 173

-Here’s the problem: there’s nothing “tacked on” about the State Police Misc. totals.
-They’ve been included in every UCR document available on Connecticut’s DPS website, going back to 1992.
-Of course, it’s only a matter of time before Fetzer spins this into proof that Sandy Hook was in the works for 24 years.
-Stay tuned!
+Except there’s nothing “new” about it.
+The State Police Misc. category appears in every Connecticut UCR report going back to 1992.
+Of course, knowing Fetzer, it’s probably only a matter of time before this gets rebranded as proof Sandy Hook was planned decades in advance.

 Next: Chapter Eleven: “Are Sandy Hook Skeptics Delusional With ‘Twisted Minds’?” by James Fetzer and Kelley Watt